-I don't know, but listen to this: "The delight of Fera is the delight of hell: to do evil to man and hasten his eternal ruin.
-They have been known toindulge in fluent speech that is harsh and grating to the ears."
+I don't know, but listen: (reading) "The delight of the Fera is the delight of hell: to do evil unto man and hasten his eternal ruin.
+They have been known to indulge in fluent speech that is harsh and grating to the ears."